 This is obviously a take on my favorite sushi roll.
-In this instance I was using left over salmon from last night's dinner but I also used canned salmon often.
-To make the SIriacha mayo stir 1 tablespoon of mayo with 1 tsp of siriacha.
+In this instance I was using leftover salmon from last night’s dinner but I also used canned salmon often.
+To make the SIriacha mayo stir 1 tablespoon of mayo with 1 tsp of sriracha.

 Second Roll: Rice Noodles, Shrimp, carrots, scallions, mint with a Peanut sauce